 Generous contributions from alumni, parents and friends of the College allow the Office of the Dean of Students to offer limited financial support to students for emergencies, special programs, test prep, supplies, travel and unanticipated events.
 These funds do not have to be repaid but the College hopes that one day when a beneficiary of this support is in a position to pay this forward, they will.

-Our office receives and responds to financial requests on a weekly basis.
+Our office receives requests and typically considers them on a weekly basis.
 For more pressing emergencies, students should contact their individual dean.
 You can identify your dean here.

 Factors taken into account when considering awards: